gp7959/ci-cd-demo/readme.md

-This is a demo project for CI/CD demo purpose.
+This is a Demo Project for CI/CD Demo Purpose.